DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 For illustration under a minimal loss-free growth baseline (φ-rate), see the forecast table and figures above.

-Sensitivity (Appendix B): Variations shift t proportionally to ln(change), but finiteness holds.
+Sensitivity (Appendix B): All parameter variations shift timelines slightly but preserve the inevitability of finite-time collapse.

 ## Implications

 The theorem reframes the Fermi question.
 Rational optimisation drives civilisations inward rather than outward, so the expected observable state is a silent, highly-dense “computational black hole”.
 Sharding or interstellar spread remains theoretically possible, yet the energy overhead of synchronising distant shards (Fig. 3) makes expansion uneconomical; collapse or stagnation occurs first.
 In this view the Great Filter is not a catastrophic event but a predictable phase transition that every progressing culture eventually crosses.

 For humanity the illustrative φ-baseline places the transition approximately 192 years ahead, implying that data-retention economics—not spaceflight—will dominate the next two centuries.
 Observable consequences follow: we should not expect Dyson-scale engineering, but rather compact, low-emission systems.
-Search strategies such as SETI therefore benefit from focusing on black-hole signatures or anomalous infrared deficits.
+SETI efforts should thus prioritize searches for anomalous black-hole-like objects or unexpected infrared voids.

 Recent JWST rotation asymmetry [6] aligns with the model’s focus on local optimisation.
 If the signal reflects cosmic rotation the centripetal trend only strengthens; if it is a Doppler calibration issue, timelines merely rescale (Fig. 2) yet remain finite.

-Counter-scenarios лишь сдвигают сроки.  Если стирание станет почти бесплатным (физически спорно), рост замедлится, но при ⟨r⟩ > 1 сингулярность всё равно достигается; если появится дешёвое шардирование, дополнительная коммуникационная энтропия, наоборот, ускорит порог.  Лишь подлинная стагнация — r ≤ 1 — выводит систему из теоремы, но такие миры молчат по определению.
+Counter-scenarios—such as near-free data erasure (physically doubtful) or exceptionally efficient sharding—merely shift the timeline.
+True stagnation (r ≤ 1) avoids collapse, but such civilizations remain silent by definition.

 ## Verification: Proofs, Code, Reproducibility